 Sexual harassment is defined as unwelcome sexual advances or requests for sexual favors and other verbal or physical conduct of a sexual nature.
+All types of sexual harassment can occur from a boss or coworker.
 Sexual harassment in the workplace is often made as a condition of an individual’s employment.
 The conduct creates an intimidating or offensive environment for the victim.
 The acceptance or refusal of such conduct may affect an individual’s employment and advancement with the company.

 Federal and New York Laws Protect Victims

 According to U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 This is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin, and religion.
 If you believe you are a victim of sexual harassment in the workplace, you can file a charge of employment discrimination with the EEOC.